OHSU-Proteomics/Velos_Pro_Use/README.md

 _Slide 8_

 Operation of the instrument requires training by the OHSU PSR core staff.
 Analysis of the generated data is also part of the instrument use.
 The OHSU PSR core has proprietary vendor software on core computers available for use in room MRBA528.
 The PSR core staff provide training in the software use.
-The analysis of the types of data generated by the Velos Pro is within the capabilities of trained users, and users are expected to perform their own analysis.
+The analyses of the types of data generated by the Velos Pro is within the capabilities of trained users, and users are expected to perform their own analyses.
 The core staff is happy to answer any questions and provide help.

 ---